SACHIN1625/LetterCount/README.md

 ```
 from LetterCount install LetterCount
 sample_string= "python"
-LetterCount(sample_string,letter)	# returns the number of vowels in the given string
+LetterCount(sample_string,letter)	# returns the number of times letter occured in string

 ```

-If anyone found any issue , feel free to make PR :)